-From the sumptuous Palace of the Popes to the pretty Pont d'Avignon, our gastronomic Tour will show you our beautiful city from the point of view of our delicious food.
+From the sumptuous Palace of the Popes to the stunning and historical Pont d'Avignon, our Food Tour will show you this beautiful city from the point of view of Provençal delicious food.

-What a wonderful way to discover the region and the culture, to exchange with the locals and discover the local traditions, without language barriers, thanks to our great food experts!
+What a wonderful way to discover the region and the culture, to exchange with the locals and discover the local traditions, without language barriers, thanks to our great Local Experts!

 Come and enjoy a unique gastronomic experience in the majestic city of Avignon!